sarehp/Plataphorma/README.md

 ![ScreenShot](/screenshot.png)

-Plataphorma offers the possibility to run 2 different games: Alien Invasion or Froot Wars.
+Plataphorma offers the possibility to run 2 different HTML5 games: Alien Invasion and Froot Wars.

-When a game is finished the points are sent to the server.
-On the right side of thw window appear the best players of each game, or the best players overall if no game is selected.
+On the right side of the screen the best players of each game are shown, updated in real time each time a player finishes a game.
+If no game is selected, the best players overall are shown.

 On the left side of the screen a general chatroom is available.
 Only signed in users can post messages.
 Each game has its own chatroom.